switchboard-xyz/switchboard/cli/README.md

-  --enable                  enable permissions on the new queue --ledger                  enable ledger support --ledgerPath=<value>      HID path to the ledger --loadAmount=<value>      amount of funds to load into the new lease --mainnetBeta             WARNING: use mainnet-beta solana cluster --newCrank=<value>        publicKey of the crank to transfer to --newQueue=<value>        (required) publicKey of the new queue to transfer to --programId=<value>       alternative Switchboard program ID to interact with --queueAuthority=<value>  alternate keypair that is the authority for the queue
+  --enable                  enable permissions on the new queue --ledger                  enable ledger support --ledgerPath=<value>      HID path to the ledger --loadAmount=<value>      [default: 0.0] amount of funds to load into the new lease, in addition to the funds
+                            remaining in the old lease account --mainnetBeta             WARNING: use mainnet-beta solana cluster --newCrank=<value>        publicKey of the crank to transfer to --newQueue=<value>        (required) publicKey of the new queue to transfer to --programId=<value>       alternative Switchboard program ID to interact with --queueAuthority=<value>  alternate keypair that is the authority for the queue. only used if enabling permissions in one transaction

 DESCRIPTION
   transfer an aggregator to a new queue

+EXAMPLES
+  $ sbv2 solana aggregator transfer GvDMxPzN1sCj7L26YDK2HnMRXEQmQ2aemov8YBtPS7vR --mainnetBeta --loadAmount 0.1 \n	--newQueue 3HBb2DQqDfuMdzWxNk1Eo9RTMkFYmuEAd32RiLKn9pAn --newCrank GdNVLWzcE6h9SPuSbmu69YzxAj8enim9t6mjzuqTXgLd \n	--keypair ~/.config/solana/id.json
 ```

 ## `sbv2 solana aggregator update [AGGREGATORKEY]`